Strasbourg tramway: Future extensions

 A new tram-train system for Strasbourg was also proposed in 2013.
 This would run over railway tracks from Gresswiller and Barr to the Gare Centrale, where it would connect to the CTS system using new tunnel connections under the station, continuing to destinations in central and eastern Strasbourg.
 However Jacques Bigot, president of the Urban Community of Strasbourg, has been quoted as saying that the proposed tram-train passing under the station "will never happen", because of the high level of expenditure needed to build the connecting tunnels.
 However, the project was revived at the end of 2015, with priority given to connecting the Koenigshoffen district.
 This will involve a new branch at the level of Faubourg National, reaching Allée des Comtes via three new stations, via line B or F. Costs for this project have been estimated at 38 million euros with a planned entry into service in 2019/2020.

 A third phase of expansions involves extending line C towards Neuhof Stockfeld over 2.4 km.
 There are also plans to reduce the growing congestion at the central hubs (especially Homme de Fer) by creating new connections in the network's periphery, allowing passengers to bypass these hubs.
 Some of these new connections will be bus rapid transit lines, others will be tramways.

 As a continuation of the planned bus rapid transit route between Meinau and Neuhof, a further route will allow the bus rapid transit network to form a ring around the city centre, connecting major sites.
 These two lines will involve around 12 km of new routes.

+After the 2026 municipal elections, the newly elected mayor Catherine Trautmann (who also was a mayor of Strasbourg at the time of the reintroduction of the tramway in the 1990s) confirmed multiple extension plans for her third term - which include: the extension of tram C towards Neuhof Stockfeld, a new version of the northern extension to Schiltigheim, and a conversion of BRT line H to the tram.